Importation of food and plant products for trade shows and exhibitions in Canada

 A CITES permit must be obtained prior to export, and is valid only for one use unless otherwise indicated.
 An export permit from the Canadian authority is required in order to return the merchandise to the country of origin.

-Appendix 2: Center of Administration (CoA)
+Appendix 2: Centre of Administration (CoA)

 The Centre of Administration (CoA) delivers and/or coordinates the full range of operational administrative services required for domestic and import related permissions.
 This includes licences, permits, and registration, excluding export certification activities.